We continue with XPath queries.

 Usage:

-• .: The selected element
+• .: Refers to the selected element.

 <?php